pietronvll/pietronvll.github.io/content/the-operator-way.md

 If we happen to know $\mathsf{T}\_{S}$, we automatically have a *linear* description of the evolution process *as a whole*, for any arbitrary observable.
 This is the operator way, once again, quantum-mechanics edition.

 To actually show that this formulation of the operator way is equivalent to the first one I gave, we need just a small additional step.
-We need to conceive observables as abstract objects $f$, which can be queried at any point $x$ by an *evaluation* object[^topology], which I'll denote — for NO REASON at all 🙈 — $\phi(x)$, and let me denote this evaluation procedure as a scalar product $f(x) = \langle f, \phi(x)\rangle$.
+We need to conceive observables as abstract objects $f$, which can be queried at any point $x$ by an *evaluation* object[^6], which I'll denote — for NO REASON at all 🙈 — $\phi(x)$, and let me denote this evaluation procedure as a scalar product $f(x) = \langle f, \phi(x)\rangle$.
 In this notation,

 $$f(x_{t + 1}) = \langle f, \phi(x_{t + 1})\rangle = (\mathsf{T}\_{S}f)(x_{t}) = \langle \mathsf{T}\_{S}f, \phi(x_{t})\rangle = \langle f, \mathsf{T}\_{S}^{*}\phi(x_{t})\rangle$$